 Can you walk into Basseterre from the cruise port?

 Yes.
-Downtown Basseterre begins right outside Port Zante, and most shops and historic areas are 5–10 minutes away.
+Downtown Basseterre begins right outside Port Zante, and most shops and historic areas are about 5–10 minutes away.

 What is the best beach near the St. Kitts cruise port?